People with Ties to Excelsior Springs

 Hutchings worked for Western Auto as an Associate (1928 - 1938), First Vice President (1938 - 1942), and President (1942 - 1951)

-Jarrman was a Missouri State Representative from 1982 to 1991 serving as chairwoman of the House Local Government Committee in 1987.
-A resolution was given to Jarman by the Missouri House of Representatives as "Kind, Caring and Compassionate Woman.
+Jarman was a Missouri State Representative from 1982 to 1991, serving as chairwoman of the House Local Government Committee in 1987.

 Brenda Joyce (February 25, 1917 - July 4, 2009) was born Betty Leabo in Excelsior Springs to Grafton Lee Leabo and Rosalie Roberts Leabo.
+Her father nicknamed her "Graftina."
 She and her mother moved to Los Angeles when Brenda was five.

 Donald Clarence Judd (June 3, 1928 - February 12, 1994) was born in his grandparents' farmhouse in Excelsior Springs to Roy C. Judd and Effie Cowsert Judd.